Domestic Travel Tours

 - Free Plan (フリープラン / パック): offers airfare and lodging only

 In places where transportation is difficult to come by or expensive (like Hokkaido), Course tours are the way to go.
-Sure you will find yourself surrounded many eldery Japanese (the ones most likely to book these tours), following around the archtypical guide with flag, and making long stops at omiyage stores or rest stops.
-But the adavantage is you'll likely be visiting places off the beaten tourist track.
-These are the little-known cultural heritage sites that the Japanese know and love that most foriegners don't even know exist.
-It's also a great way to practice your Japanese and make friends with the elderly.
+Sure, you will find yourself surrounded many eldery Japanese (the ones most likely to book these tours), following around the archtypical guide with flag, and making long stops at omiyage stores or rest stops.
+But the adavantage is you’ll likely be visiting places off the beaten (foreign) tourist track.
+These are the little-known cultural heritage sites that the Japanese know and love that foriegners perhaps don’t even know exist.
+It’s also a great way to put those language skills to practice and make friends.

 http://www.jtb.co.jp/ (Japanese only)

-JTB is probably Japan's most well-known travel agency (they also have several overseas offices).
+JTB is probably Japan’s most well-known travel agency (they also have several overseas offices).
 Look for the red and white banner.
-JTB offers a wide plenortha of free plans and course tours every season.
+JTB offers a wide range of free plans and course tours every season.
 They also specialize for the region they are located in.
 For example, the Matsuyama JTB will only offer tours that depart from Matsuyama.
-If a tour is avaialable from say, Hiroshima only, the Matsuyama JTB won't have the advertisements or pamphlets for this tour.
 However, if you have a information for a tour that leaves from another city, then Matsuyama JTB can book it for you.
-This little loophole gives you lots of flexibility.
-You'll notice that the bigger cities like Hiroshima or Osaka have twice as many tour options than Matsuyama does (this also means that if a tour is booked from Matsuyama, you could still go on it if you leave from a different city).

 This little known travel agency is located near Matsuyama Shieki station.
-From Shieki walk north toward Matsuyama-jo and turn left at the frist street.
-Go past HIS Travel and you'll see this agency tucked away on the right.
 This place is worth mentioning because they specialize in incredibly cheap 1-3 day bus tours.
 This is the place to go if you want to make day trips to famous festivals like the Yosokoi Festival in Kochi, the Awa Odori in Tokushima, or the Kobe Luminarie.
-For example, the day trip to the Yosokoi Festival costs as little as 3,500 yen (includes bus ride to and from)!
-You could also take a 2-day bus tour through Gifu and Kanazawa for as little 20,000 (including all transporation, lodging, and entrance fees).

 English Tour Companies